stijnklomp/scripts-commands-cheatsheets/run_scripts_on_startup_with_symbolic_links/README.md

-utomatically add keys to SSH agent on startup
+# Run scripts on startup

 ## Installation